isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-use-condition-presets.md

 ---
-title: Use Map Collection for output generation
+title: Use condition presets
-description: Learn how to Use Map Collection for output generation
+description: Learn how to Use condition presets
 ---

 # Use condition presets {#id1825FL004PN}